ARGOeu/argodoc/content/guides/installation.md

 - API service
 - Web UI service

 These can be co-located on a single machine or more.
-Note that with respect to the Compute Engine Component there are two options, either to use the standalone version or the distributed version.
-The latter one requires interconnection with a Hadoop cluster.
+Note that with respect to the Compute Engine component operation there are two options, either to use the *standalone* version or the *distributed* version.
+The latter one requires an interconnection with a working Hadoop cluster.

-The minimum requirements to meet in case of a single machine (standalone version) are the following:
+The minimum requirements to meet in case of a single VM (standalone version) are the following:

 - 4 CPUs
 - 8 GB RAM
-- 200 GB Disk
+- >100 GB Disk

-For a production scale environment we propose two machines and a Hadoop cluster (distributed version).
-This is the setup that is used in production for EGI purposes and needs.
-In this case the minimum requirements are
+For a production scale environment we propose two VMs and a Hadoop cluster (distributed version).
+The proposed setup in this case is the following:

 - Node 1 (Sync components, Consumer service and Hadoop client)
  - 2 CPUs